lukaneco/FastApi-Technical-Analysys-for-Shares/README.md

-# FastApi Technical Analysys for actions
+# FastApi Technical Analysys for Shares

 to use it: